 Many times, there are multiple things.
 She needs to talk about each one of these out loud to get her bearings.
 It helps her organize her thoughts.
 She may jump from one to the other all in the same conversation.
 At times, she may get emotional (excited, frustrated, confused, etc.) while she is talking.
 As a “Painter”, this is all normal and healthy.

 2.)
 I am what I like to call a “Pointer”.
 I do not need to talk so much.
 I am content many times to just think about things without talking.
 I may think in detail about one subject for quite a while, but not express it verbally.
 I may relay information without much emotion.

 Usually, I am focused on just one goal.
 In the morning, that goal is to get to work.
 All of my decisions and thoughts pertain to that one goal – what clothes am I to wear, what to eat, what time is it, how much gas is in the car, etc. (Want some advice on getting a pointer to talk?
 Read this article.)

 So although I am non-verbal in the morning while my wife is talking a lot, and I am focused on one goal while my wife is thinking about multiple issues, we are still able to make our communication work.
 How does that happen?

 1.)
-First of all, my wife realizes that I am a “Pointer” and not a morning person.
+First of all, my wife realizes that I am a “Pointer”, and I am not a morning person.
+(Some pointers are morning people.)
 So, she has patience with me.
 She is not offended when I do not engage her in deep conversation right after I wake up.
 She continues to open up and talk to me.
 She does not take it personally, and shut herself off.
 She accepts me as a “Pointer.”